Maintenance of Pointe Shoes

 - Ensure the hardener is completely dry before wearing the pointe shoes.

-- The brush, after use, should be thoroughly immersed in mineral turpentine and cleaned with a soft cloth.
+- The brush, after use, should be thoroughly immersed in methylated spirits and cleaned with a soft cloth.

 - Do not allow any hardener to remain in the bristles as this will stiffen the brush.